I want to apply to College but you are now closed. Have I left it too late?

 I have changed my mind about the subjects I would like to take.
 Is it too late to change them and how do I change them?

 It's not too late!
 You can change your mind about what subjects you would like to take at any time up to and including at Enrolment which begins in August.
-Please email email@example.com with your changes.
-The date for Enrolment will be communicated to students in due course once more is known about when the College will reopen.
+Please email firstname.lastname@example.org with your changes.
+The dates for Enrolment are between 24th - 27th August inclusive..

 I would like to do some wider reading prior to starting my courses at College.
 Can I get advice on what to read?

 Yes.
 We will communicate any reading or work that we would like you to complete prior to starting College in due course.

 I would like some further information about the courses I have chosen.
 Where can I get this from?

 Our website has further details of all our courses including the exam boards - https://www.bsfc.ac.uk/courses